pioneerdotai/memory/README.md

 ## What is Memvid?

-Memvid turns knowledge into **living memory capsules** using video compression.
+Memvid is a portable AI memory system that packages your data, embeddings, search structure, and metadata into a single file.

-Instead of storing context in vector databases, Memvid encodes memory into **video-native formats** that are compact, fast to recall, offline-first, and future-proof through modern codecs.
+Instead of running complex RAG pipelines or server-based vector databases, Memvid enables fast retrieval directly from the file.

-Think of Memvid as **long-term memory infrastructure for LLMs**.
+The result is a model-agnostic, infrastructure-free memory layer that gives AI agents persistent, long-term memory they can carry anywhere.

 ---